bcgov/aqwarnings/frontend/warnings/2025-11-04_issue_o3_Kamloops.md

 throat irritation, chest discomfort, shortness of breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within50 km of the Valemount firehall.
-No new fires may be initiated, and no additional material may be added to existing fires.
-For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

 Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.